e2eSolutionArchitect/IT-Project-Management/release-management/notes.md

 --------------
 - Visual timeline for dependency and start and end times for each activity
 - Detail the activity of each component
+- - detail sub-activity with clarification from the build team about the required timeline.
+  - Cost approval if needed
+- Sign-off from build leads on the timeline, dependency, complete deployment activities, primary and secondary deployment person

 --------------
 - Maintenance pages